brianwisti/dendron-hugo/content/post/2007/04/python-interactive-fiction-01-handling-a-single-round.md

 A little note about being careful.
 I spent five minutes debugging the above code.
 I kept getting `Choice 3 Go into the cave`, for every non-zero choice I entered.
 Turns out that I had cut and pasted some debugging code from earlier which was using the `i` variable. `i` was last set to `3`, so that's what Python kept printing for me.
 It can be very easy to get distracted while writing code, and although Python can catch a lot of errors, you must keep an eye out for little mistakes like that.
 Once I replace `i` with `choice` in the last line, everything was happy.

 Now, why did I use the `int` function on the user input?
-Keyboard input comes to you in the form of a String, which is a different *simple-types-in-python|type* than numbers.
+Keyboard input comes to you in the form of a String, which is a different [type]({{< relref "/post/2002/06/simple-types-in-python.md" >}}) than numbers.
 If we want to be able to use the input as an index for the `paths` list, we need a way to turn that String into an integer, or whole number.
 This is exactly what `int` does.
 What happens when the user entry can't be turned into a number?
 That's part of the next topic.

 ## Ensuring valid choices